When to buy gold or silver is a question that can have multiple meanings.

 However when to buy gold or silver might also mean when should you buy gold or buy silver instead.
 That is whether to choose to buy gold over silver or vice versa.

-We’ll do our best to cover all these questions below.
-We’ll also refer you to other articles where you can then go into more depth on a specific topic about when to buy silver and gold.
+In this article we’ll do our best to cover all these questions below.
+We’ll also refer you to other articles where you can then go into more depth on a specific topic about when to buy silver and gold…

 Obviously your existing wealth plays a part in when to buy gold or silver and how much.
 Many analysts recommend owning physical gold and silver anywhere from 3% to 30% of your net wealth, to offer diversification and smoothing of portfolio returns.
 But it goes without saying you need some wealth first in order to diversify!
 It makes no sense to go into debt in order to purchase gold or silver.